markkamau1/bitcoin-ux-africa/blog/posts/why-bitcoin-ux-infrastructure-matters.md

             <h3>The Cost of Getting It Wrong</h3>

             <p>An 89% abandonment rate means losing 9 out of 10 potential Bitcoin users.
-Seed phrase failures lead to permanent loss of funds — potentially devastating for users with limited savings.
+Seed phrase failures lead to permanent loss of funds, potentially devastating for users with limited savings.
 Bad experiences create negative word-of-mouth that damages Bitcoin's reputation across entire communities.
 Support teams spend 60%+ of their time on issues that better UX would prevent.
 And high failure rates give regulators ammunition to restrict Bitcoin access.</p>

             <h2>The Solution: Shared Bitcoin UX Infrastructure</h2>